+Arrangements for children following divorce and separation are still commonly known as ‘child custody’, however today there is no such legal term.
 Ensuring your children are happy throughout a divorce or separation is more often than not the primary concern for parents.
 Our specialists in Brighton work with you on a solution-focused approach to arrangements for your children, including who they live with and who they see.

 We also advise on child relocation whether this is within the UK or abroad and child abduction issues.

-When a couple chose to cohabit or live together and not marry this changes how separation is dealt with as ‘common law marriage’ doesn’t exist.
+When a couple chose to cohabit or live together and not marry, this changes how separation is dealt with as ‘common law marriage’ doesn’t exist.
 Our specialist team can guide you through the separation process and recommend the use of Alternative Dispute Resolution methods like Mediation and the Collaborative process.
 These methods are designed to reduce conflict and keep everyone in control of their individual situation.

 A couple doesn’t need to be at the end of their relationship to seek advice from a specialist family lawyer.
-If they decide to live together and not get married we can help with cohabitation arrangements or ‘living together’ agreements which will cover what would happen in the event the couple were to separate.
+If they decide to live together and not get married, we can help with cohabitation arrangements or ‘living together’ agreements which will cover what would happen in the event the couple were to separate.
 For example, what would happen to the individual interests in a property, other financial support, and arrangements for children.